 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More compact: Is smaller (127x96mm vs 139x98mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been available for much longer (launched in September 2015).

-Arguments in favor of the Panasonic Lumix DC-GH5s:
+Advantages of the Panasonic Lumix DC-GH5s:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.